THE BEST ITALIAN LANDMARKS FOR YOUR BUCKET LIST!

 Standing alongside the Duomo is the 280 foot tall Torre della Ghirlandina, or bell tower.
 Both buildings are designated World Heritage Sites.

-After filling up on incredible Modena food, head over to Torre della Ghirlandina and climb the 496 stairs to burn off a few calories.
+You can go to a 3-hour cooking class and after filling up on incredible Modena food, head over to Torre della Ghirlandina and climb the 496 stairs to burn off a few calories.
 When you reach the top of the tower, you’ll be rewarded with stunning views of Modena.

 Back on the ground, art lovers won’t want to miss the interior of the Duomo.
 Works of art dating back to the 13th century, from Modenese artists Antonio Begarelli and Guido Mazzoni adorn the walls of the Duomo.